 Trusted advertisements with pitfalls

-However, attackers use this opportunity to serve ads that appear to be a legitimate application, but actually link to phishing websites.
+However, attackers use this opportunity to serve ads that appear to be legitimate applications, but link to phishing websites.
 These phishing sites contain fake installers that trick users into downloading and installing malware.
-It can be spyware, ransomware, coin miner – you name it.
-Such malware often goes unnoticed, including due to the fact that nobody expects such a hidden threat.
-Such a form, however, has its own requirements towards the way malware is packed.
-More usual form of payload – the DLL file – is not suitable, thus crooks are forced to use bloated file sections to imitate a genuine installer.
+It can be spyware, ransomware, coin mining – you name it.
+Such malware often goes unnoticed, including because nobody expects such a hidden threat.
+Such a form, however, has its requirements regarding the way malware is packed.
+The more usual form of payload – the DLL file – is not suitable, thus crooks are forced to use bloated file sections to imitate a genuine installer.

 This particular method is often used by Rhadamanthys malware.
-Rhadamanthys, an information stealing malware, was introduced as a MaaS platform on a Russian-speaking cyber criminal forum in September 2022.
+Rhadamanthys, an information-stealing malware, was introduced as a MaaS platform on a Russian-speaking cybercriminal forum in September 2022.
 The malware is programmed using C/C++, while the C2 employs Golang.
-It has the ability to surreptitiously infect systems, collect data such as CPU information, screen resolution, supported wallets, and more, and circumvent EDR and anti-malware engines.
+It can surreptitiously infect systems, collect data such as CPU information, screen resolution, supported wallets, and more, and circumvent EDR and anti-malware engines.
 Additionally, it employs encrypted communication with the C2.
 Despite being advertised in September 2022, the first instances of Rhadamanthys were only detected in early 2023.
 While the malware initially used phishing and spam as an infection vector, it now employs malvertising.

-We all know that every new thing is actually the forgotten old one.
-In this case, it’s rather an evolved old malware spreading approach than a forgotten one.
+We all know that every new thing is the forgotten old one.
+In this case, it’s rather an evolved old malware-spreading approach than a forgotten one.
 Hackers or unscrupulous companies are still tempted to lure users into installing useful software along with a hidden infection.
-Websites with pirated software offer numerous opportunities to play the new titles for free, same as it was for years.
-But now hackers also apply cloud storages as a place to spread the crack – rather new approach.
+Websites with pirated software offer numerous opportunities to play the new titles for free, the same as it was for years.
+But now hackers also apply cloud storage as a place to spread the crack – rather a new approach.

-Contrary to torrent trackers, cloud storages do not rely on the number of seeds present in the network.
-They as well have no moderation – only the file publisher can apply changes to the file.
-And the latter are pretty often related to malware.
+Contrary to torrent trackers, cloud storage does not rely on the number of seeds present in the network.
+They also have no moderation – only the file publisher can apply changes to the file.
+And the latter is pretty often related to malware.
 On torrents, the so-called “public moderation” allows to quickly locate and terminate malicious seeding .
-Cloud-based piracy, meanwhile, will be able to spread malware until the storage moderators will not ban the crook.
+Cloud-based piracy, meanwhile, will be able to spread malware until the storage moderators do not ban the crook.
 Still, this may take weeks or even months.